Eadwulf/csvtopg/README.md

 ## Description

-This library contains several fucntions that allows you to migrated from a CSV file of Pandas Dataframe into a PostgreSQL database using the libraries Psycopg2 and Pandas.
+This library contains several functions that allow you to migrate data from a CSV file or Pandas Dataframe into a PostgreSQL database using the libraries Psycopg2 and Pandas.
 Specifically, it includes functions for:

 - Loading data from a CSV file to a Pandas dataframe
 - Mapping Pandas Dataframe columns to their datatypes